zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 pod/perftest created
 ```

-This will start a sleeping container on one of the other nodes (that _aren't_ running RabbitMQ), which we can later then `kubectl exec` into, in the next step.
+A pod with a sleeping container is started on one of the _other_ nodes (that _aren't_ running RabbitMQ).
 This container runs for an hour (by sleeping 3600 seconds) and always restart when finished.
 We also specify a non-root user to run this environment as, since your cluster may have PodSecurityPolicies enabled.
+In the next step we will `kubectl exec` into this pod.

 ### Simulate Broker Usage